shaialon/ai-search/README.md

 npm test
 ```

 ## Contributions

 Contributions are welcome!
 Please open an issue to discuss your idea or submit a pull request.

 Especially appreciated:

 - [ ] Support Booking flexible dates
+- [x] Adding support for Anthropic Claude 3
 - [ ] Adding support for Google Gemini (via Langchain.js)
 - [ ] Adding a RAG component
 - [ ] Get data dynamically from Booking

 ## Disclaimer

 This project is not affiliated with Booking.com, and is meant for demonstration purposes only.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.